Six rescued from rocks in County Antrim

 Six people and a dog have been rescued after getting trapped on rocks off the County Antrim coast.

-The family group were exploring the coast when they got trapped on rocks west of Portballintrae on Sunday morning due to "the rising tide".
+The family group were exploring the coast when they got trapped on rocks west of Portballintrae on Sunday morning due to the rising tide.

 Coastguard teams from Coleraine and Ballycastle, as well as Coastguard helicopter Rescue 199, were involved in the rescue.